Oleg Khorzhan: 2010s

-In the 2010 parliamentary elections, Khorzhan became the first PCP candidate to be elected to the Supreme Council.
+In the 2010 parliamentary elections, Khorzhan became the first PKP candidate to be elected to the Supreme Council.
 During his first term he was assigned to the Committee on Education, Science and Culture.

-Khorzhan ran in the 2011 presidential election as an independent with the support of the PCP, and came in fourth with 5.09% of the vote.
+Khorzhan ran in the 2011 presidential election as an independent with the support of the PKP, and came in fourth with 5.09% of the vote.

 On the anniversary of Transnistria's founding in 2014, then-President Yevgeny Shevchuk awarded Khorzhan the medal "For Labor Valor".

 For his efforts in developing and strengthening relations between Transnistria and the other breakaway republic of South Ossetia, he was awarded an honorary diploma by the Parliament of South Ossetia.
 Khorzhan was also awarded the Order of Party Valor by the Communist Party of the Russian Federation for his work in Moscow.

 Khorzhan was elected again in the 2015 parliamentary elections, taking first place in the No. 40 constituency with 43.62% of the vote.

-He ran for president again in the 2016 presidential election, this time as a PCP candidate.
+Khorzhan ran for president again in the 2016 presidential election, this time as a PKP candidate.
 He placed third with 3.17% of the vote.